Released: 26th January 1998

 Trying to follow up a global smash-hit is no easy feat.
 But few acts have been more misunderstood in their quest to do so than Aqua.

-In terms of the quality of the songwriting, Doctor Jones has hooks for days – it’s an embarrassment of riches, with more in three and a half minutes than some entire pop albums manage as a whole.
-Each section of the song in is crafted with remarkable consistency: the pre-chorus “Baby, I am missing you, I want you by my side, and I hope you’ll miss me too, come back and stay”; the post-chorus “Ah yippie yi yu, ah yippie yi yeah”; the middle-eight “Please, please cure me” – perhaps knowing that there was a certain degree of expectation upon them, Aqua allowed little opportunity for the listener to do anything other than submit (wilfully or otherwise) under the weight of a relentless procession of hooks.
+In terms of the quality of the songwriting, Doctor Jones has hooks for days.
+It’s an embarrassment of riches, with more in three and a half minutes than some entire pop albums manage as a whole.
+Each section of the song is crafted with remarkable consistency; the pre-chorus: “Baby, I am missing you, I want you by my side, and I hope you’ll miss me too, come back and stay”; the post-chorus: “Ah yippie yi yu, ah yippie yi yeah”; the middle-eight: “Please, please cure me”.
+Perhaps knowing that there was a certain degree of expectation upon them, Aqua allowed little opportunity for the listener to do anything other than submit (wilfully or otherwise) such is the relentless procession of immensely catchy melodies.

 Vocally, there is most certainly an element of method acting from Lene and René.
 Lene delivers her part with a hint of peril evident in her voice, whilst René’s Doctor Jones sounds a little more assured when compared to his take on Ken.
 It’s a small detail, but it’s one that demonstrates an attempt to get underneath the characters and give a sense of purpose to an otherwise bonkers concept.

 Critical to the overall package here is the music video.
-And Doctor Jones finds Aqua this time on Indiana Jones territory – although wisely not so closely as to land themselves with yet another copyright lawsuit.
+And Doctor Jones finds Aqua this time on Indiana Jones territory.
+Although wisely not so closely as to land themselves with yet another copyright lawsuit.
 As a visual affair, the song works a treat and curiously manages to look simultaneously big-budget and notoriously cheap.
-You’d certainly imagine though that the jungle scenes took quite a bit of effort to put together, and there’s an effort to give the video a narrative that in turn makes the songs lyrics a little more sensical.
-Yes, it does absolutely nothing to dispel the notion that Aqua were making cartoon pop music for kids, but even if that were the case, there would still be a lot more thought and effort put into it than later copycat efforts would muster.
+The jungle set is impressive and helps bring the song’s narrative to life.
+It does absolutely nothing to dispel the notion that Aqua were making cartoon pop music for kids, of course, but even if that were the case, there’s still a lot more thought and effort put into it than some of their copycat rivals ever mustered.

-Owing to the momentum surrounding their previous single – and the fact that we really were in the realms of pop music at its maddest – it was not a huge surprise that Doctor Jones repeated the success of Barbie Girl and reached #1.
-But to suggest that this was merely a kneejerk reaction hit does the single a disservice; Doctor Jones was actually a big hit in its own right, spending two weeks at #1 and selling over 600,000 copies (the 12th biggest seller of 1998).
-Perhaps more importantly for Aqua, the single drove sales of their debut album and saw it break into the UK top ten for the first time.
+Owing to the momentum surrounding their previous single, it was not a huge surprise that Doctor Jones repeated the success of Barbie Girl and reached #1.
+But to suggest this riding was riding on the coattails of their debut does Doctor Jones a disservice.
+It was actually a big hit in its own right, spending two weeks at #1 and selling over 600,000 copies to become the 12th biggest seller of 1998.
+Perhaps more importantly for Aqua, the single drove sales of their debut album, Aquarium, which broke into the UK top ten for the first time.